ComputationalAndPhysicalSystems/cronscan/README.md

 # CAPS_CRONSCAN

 CAPS_Cronscan is a collection of LINUX based bash shell scripts for capturing labroratory petri dish experiments with one or more scanners.
+The software will program a LINUX cron-job to capture scanner data and send serial control data to accessories.

+This version of the software requires the us of SANE software

 ## Installation

+Install SANE, and ensure user permissions for any attanched scanners

+If using Arduino light controls, ensure proper drivers and user device permissions are properly configured.

 Clone repository and alter constants found in go.sh script to reflect local configurations